kobsio/kobs/docs/plugins/harbor.md

 | repositoryName | string | The name of the repository in the project, for which the artifacts should be displayed. | Yes |
 | query | string | An optional query to filter the artifacts by their tags. | No |

-## Notification Options

-!!! note
-    The Harbor plugin can not be used to get a list of notifications.

 ## Usage

 The following dashboard shows all projects, all repositories from the `public` project and all artifacts from the `kobs` repository in the `public` project, where the tag contains `dev`.